The Foundation for a Meaningful Life Kindergarten - Grade 9 in Southborough, MA

 Represent addition and subtraction using pictures, words, or equations

 Fay Kindergarteners begin their journey as readers and writers in a structured program that is differentiated for each child.
 Daily literacy activities include read-alouds, group activities, hands-on projects, inquiry-based learning, and one-on-one coaching from homeroom teachers and literacy specialists.
 Phonics, spelling, and handwriting are a regular part of each day.
-Children practice writing in a range of genres, and classroom discussions about literature and ideas prepare students for Fay’s public speaking program, which begins in third grade.
+Children practice writing in a range of genres, and classroom discussions about literature and ideas prepare students for Fay’s public speaking program, which begins formally in third grade.

 Fay Kindergarteners study bothFrench and Spanish, each for half of the school year, and this schedule continues through first and second grade.
 Through games, songs, and literature, the children practice common expressions, and other basic vocabulary while also learning about the cultures of different Francophone and Hispanic countries.
 The children benefit from our “language helpers,” native speakers in the Upper School who volunteer in the classrooms and become the Kindergarteners’ mentors and friends.
 When students enter third grade, they choose to pursue French or Spanish in depth.